Skip to main content

 Configure Your Assistant

-Set up your assistant with Twilio or Telnyx credentials in the dashboard.
+Set up your assistant with Twilio, Telnyx, or Vonage credentials in the dashboard.

 2